Whoaa512/starred/README.md

 - [BurntSushi/jiff](https://github.com/BurntSushi/jiff) - A datetime library for Rust that encourages you to jump into the pit of success.
 - [aws/aws-secretsmanager-agent](https://github.com/aws/aws-secretsmanager-agent) - The AWS Secrets Manager Agent is a local HTTP service that you can install and use in your compute environments to read secrets from Secrets Manager and cache them in memory.
 - [maelstrom-software/maelstrom](https://github.com/maelstrom-software/maelstrom) - Maelstrom is a fast Rust, Go, and Python test runner that runs every test in its own container.
 Tests are either run locally or distributed to a clustered job runner.
-- [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - The fast Rust-based JavaScript bundler with a modernized webpack API 🦀
+- [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Rust-based bundler for JavaScript and TypeScript with refined webpack API 🦀
 - [cloudflare/pingora](https://github.com/cloudflare/pingora) - A library for building fast, reliable and evolvable network services.
 - [nkaz001/hftbacktest](https://github.com/nkaz001/hftbacktest) - Free, open source, a high frequency trading and market making backtesting and trading bot, which accounts for limit orders, queue positions, and latencies, utilizing full tick data for trades and orde
 - [Eliah-Lakhin/lady-deirdre](https://github.com/Eliah-Lakhin/lady-deirdre) - Compiler front-end foundation technology.